Search

 Hormone Replacement Therapy for Women

-Millions of women count on bioidentical hormones to alleviate menopausal difficulties, fertility issues, and hormonal imbalances.
+Millions of women rely on bioidentical hormones to alleviate menopausal difficulties, fertility issues, and hormonal imbalances.

-There are dozens of commercially available products that contain hormones.
-These products, however, come with limitations since they are approved for use over a broad population rather than the individual.
+While there are dozens of commercially available hormone products, they often come with limitations.
+These products serve a broad population rather than the individual.

-Compounding allows us to take into account the specific needs of a patient.
-When evaluating hormone therapy, we can customize the dosedosage form, and route of administration.
+Compounding allows us to address the specific needs of each patient.
+By customizing the dose, dosage form, and route of administration, we can create a personalized hormone therapy plan.

 What are Bioidentical Hormones?

-Hormones produced by humans have structural differences when compared to synthetic hormones.
-For a replacement hormone to fully replicate the function of hormones that were originally naturally produced and present in the human body, the chemical structure must exactly match the original.
+Hormones produced by humans have distinct structural differences compared to synthetic hormones.
+For a replacement hormone to fully replicate the function of naturally occurring hormones in the human body, its chemical structure must exactly match the original.

-Side chains can be added to a naturally occurring hormone to create a synthetic drug that can be patented by a manufacturer.
-Synthetic hormones are converted into a usable form in the body but are not structurally the same.
+Manufacturers can add side chains to a naturally occurring hormone to create a synthetic drug that can be patented.
+While the body converts synthetic hormones into a usable form, they are not structurally identical to human hormones.

 Common Hormones for Women